the-minimal/validator/docs/error-handling.md

 There are some cases where you don't control the environment inside which you validate data and you don't want to manually wrap everything in try/catch.

-In such cases you can use `parse` which does the wrapping for you and throws `ValidationError` for you.
+In such cases you can use `Parse` which does the wrapping for you and throws `ValidationError` for you.

 Just keep in mind that this makes your bundle slightly bigger and your validations slightly slower so use it only when absolutely necessary.

 ### What if I need to check if validation is valid?

-If you don't care about the returned value and only want to get `true` if validation is valid or `false` if it's invalid and it threw an error then you can use `is`.
+If you don't care about the returned value and only want to get `true` if validation is valid or `false` if it's invalid and it threw an error then you can use `Is`.

 ### Example